civiform/docs/docs/contributor-guide/developer-guide/file-storage-backend.md

 ### Testing the Storage Backend

-The DevFileUploadView (`http://localhost:9000/dev/fileUpload`) is used to test file upload functionality using the Azurite or Localstack emulators.
-This view is by default configured to only work for CI browser tests.
-To get the view to work in your browser, you will need to add the following line to your local `/etc/hosts` file:
+File upload functionality uses the Azurite / Localstack emulators.
+For Azure-based file uploads to work in your browser, you will need to add the following line to your local `/etc/hosts` file:

 ```
 127.0.0.1 azurite